 Notes and substitutions

 - Zucchini: I'm using this versatile vegetable that's readily available, though patola (sponge gourd) is typically used.
-Sayote (chayote) and upo (bottle gourd) are excellent alternatives wiht a similar texture and mild flavor.
+Sayote (chayote) and upo (bottle gourd) are excellent alternatives with a similar texture and mild flavor.

-- Misua: Thin, delicate wheat vermicelli noodles that absorb flavors well.
-Rice vermicelli (bihon) and sotanghon (glass noodles) are suitable alternatives.
+- Misua: These are thin, delicate wheat vermicelli noodles.
+Rice vermicelli (bihon) and sotanghon (glass noodles) are good alternatives.

 How to make this recipe

 Soak the mushrooms in hot water until they are fully rehydrated.
-This process helps to soften the mushrooms and bring out their rich flavor.
-The soaking liquid can also be reserved and used in the soup for added flavor.
+This helps soften the mushrooms and bring out their rich flavor.
+Don’t toss the soaking water—save it and add it to the soup for an extra flavor boost.

-Peel and deveine the shrimp, then finely chop them for even distribution throughout the mixture.
+Peel and deveine the shrimp, then finely chop them so they mix evenly throughout.

-In a bowl, combine the ground meat, shrimp, garlic, onion, carrot, scallions, egg, cornstarch, salt, pepper, and fish sauce.
-Use your clean hand and combine them well.
+In a bowl, mix together the ground meat, shrimp, garlic, onion, carrot, scallions, egg, cornstarch, salt, pepper, and fish sauce.
+Just dive in with your clean hands and give everything a good mix until it’s all well combined.

 Step 5: Shape the meatballs

-Form the mixture into small balls, about 1½-inch in diameter (about 1½ tablespoons).
-If you have a cookie or ice cream scoop, use it for uniform and consistent pieces.
+Shape the mixture into small balls, each about 1½ inches in diameter (that’s roughly 1½ tablespoons).
+If you’ve got a cookie or ice cream scoop, use it to keep all the pieces uniform and even.

-PRO TIP: If shaping with your hands, wet them first to prevent sticking.
-Refrigerating the mixture for about an hour before shaping helps it firm up, making it easier to handle and shape into meatballs.
+PRO TIP: If you're shaping the meatballs with your hands, wet them first to keep the mixture from sticking.
+Refrigerating the mixture for about an hour before shaping helps firm it up, making it easier to handle and shape into meatballs.

 In a large pot over medium heat, heat some oil and sauté the ginger until it is lightly browned and fragrant.
-Add the garlic and onion, cook until the onion softens.
-Finally, add the drained mushrooms and sauté r for a few more minutes.
+Then toss in the garlic and onion, cooking until they soften.
+Finally, add the drained mushrooms and sauté for a few more minutes.

 Step 7: Prepare the broth

 Pour in 8 cups of water and add the chicken base or bouillon, dissolving it into the liquid.
-Turn up the heat to medium-high and bring the broth to boil.
+Then, turn up the heat to medium-high and bring everything to a boil.

-Gently add the meatballs one at a time.
-Lower the heat to medium, then cover and simmer for about 15 minutes until the meatballs are cooked through.
+Carefully drop the meatballs into the pot one at a time.
+Then, turn down the heat to medium, cover the pot, and let it simmer for about 15 minutes or until the meatballs are cooked all the way through.

-Taste and adjust the seasoning with fish sauce, salt, and pepper as needed.
-Add the zucchini and cook for 3-5 minutes, or until partially tender.
+Give the soup a taste and adjust the seasoning with fish sauce, salt, and pepper as needed.
+Then toss in the zucchini and cook for 3-5 minutes, or until it’s just starting to get tender.

 Add the misua (wheat vermicelli), gently mixing to separate the strands.
-Cook for only about 2 minutes, then turn off the heat.
+Let it cook for just about 2 minutes, then turn off the heat.

-PRO TIP: Misua cooks quickly, so keep an eye on it to prevent it from becoming too soft or mushy.
+PRO TIP: Misua cooks super fast, so watch it closely to make sure it doesn’t get too soft or mushy.

-Serve you Almondigas with white steamed rice for a comforting meal!
+Serve your Almondigas soup alongside a bowl of fluffy white steamed rice for the ultimate comforting meal!

 Recipe FAQs

-- Sinigang: A tangy tamarind-based soup, it typically includes pork, shrimp, or fish, along with various vegetables like kangkong (water spinach) and radish.
+- Sinigang: A tangy tamarind-based soup typically including pork, shrimp, or fish, along with vegetables like kangkong (water spinach) and radish.

 - Tinola: A ginger-flavored chicken soup with green papaya and chili pepper leaves.

-- Bulalo: Beef soup with shank and bone marrow, including a variety of vegetables like cabbage, corn, and potatoes.
+- Bulalo: A beef soup with shank and bone marrow, with vegetables like cabbage, corn, and potatoes.

-- Nilaga: Beef soup with tender beef cuts, potatoes, and saba bananas.
+- Nilaga: A beef soup with tender beef cuts, potatoes, and saba bananas.

-- Arroz Caldo: Rice porridge flavored with chicken, ginger, and garlic.
-It is often garnished with green onions, fried garlic, and a squeeze of calamansi.
+- Arroz Caldo: Rice porridge flavored with chicken, ginger, and garlic, then garnished with green onions, fried garlic, and a squeeze of calamansi.

 Other noodles and pasta recipes you may like